-The following may interact with LIXIANA:
+The following may also interact with LIXIANA:

-Taking LIXIANA with some other drugs may increase the risk of bleeding.
-Some of these drugs are:
+Taking LIXIANA with some other medicines may increase the risk of bleeding.
+Some of these medicines are:

-- Cyclosporine, dronedarone, erythromycin, ketoconazole, quinidine, verapamil. - Anticoagulants (medications to prevent blood clots). - Aspirin and other nonsteroidal anti-inflammatory drugs such as naproxen. - Drugs that block the action of platelets, such as clopidogrel. - Antidepressants called selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, or serotonin norepinephrine reuptake inhibitors (SNRIs), such as duloxetine.
+- Cyclosporine (used to suppress the immune system). - Dronedarone and quinidine (used to treat an irregular heartbeat). - Erythromycin (used to treat bacterial infections). - Ketoconazole (used to treat fungal infections). - Non-steroidal anti-inflammatory drugs (NSAIDs) such as acetylsalicylic acid and naproxen. - Medicines that block the action of platelets, such as clopidogrel. - Antidepressants called selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, or serotonin norepinephrine reuptake inhibitors (SNRIs), such as duloxetine.